K4mD4m/IdeaForge/README.md

 # 💡 IdeaForge — Share, Explore & Build Ideas

 **IdeaForge** is a modern web platform designed for sharing, exploring, and validating creative ideas.
-Users can publish, like, comment, and discuss innovative projects — from startups to personal concepts.
+Users can publish innovative projects — from startups to personal concepts.
 Built with **Next.js 14**, **TypeScript**, and **Prisma**, it offers secure authentication, responsive UI, and smooth user experience.

 ---